 The portfolio is likely to include a broad cross section of asset classes, and may typically include investments in fixed interest securities, alternative investments, equity investments and cash.
 It may also include exposure to commercial property and commodities such as physical gold.
 It is likely to have a default commitment to conventional ('long only') equity markets of about 30%.
 The portfolio's commitment to equities is likely to include exposure to the domestic market and various overseas markets, including exposure to smaller markets and various currencies.
-If we are pessimistic about equity markets, our commitment to them may fall back to about 20%.
-If we are optimistic, our maximum commitment to them is in the region of 40%.
+If we are pessimistic about equity markets, our commitment to them is in the region of 40%.